jebidiah-anthony/old-github-page/prjct/CORS.md

 ---
 layout: default
 title: "CORS"
-description: "My entry for mubix's OSCP giveaway challenge #3 regarding Cross Origin Resource Sharing"
-header-img: ""
+description: "This is a brief introduction to Cross Origin Resource Sharing along with common misconfigurations that might lead to exploitation.
+This was an entry to mubix’s OSCP giveaway challenge 3.
+I did not win but I still really learned a lot which is still a great takeaway."
-tags: [CORS, cross-origin-resource-sharing, misconfigurations, misconfig, headers, pre-flight, preflight]
+tags: [CORS, cross origin resource sharing, cross-origin resource sharing, misconfigurations, misconfig, headers, pre-flight, preflight]
 ---

 # Cross Origin Resource Sharing (CORS)

+---

 ## What is CORS?